feather-design-system/feather-design-system/docs/Components/GettingStarted/README.md

 createApp(App).mount("#app");
 ```

 Once you have the imports setup you will need to add the `.feather-styles` class to the root node of your application.
-If you are using FeatherDS in a legacy application and want to limit CSS bleed, put this class on the parent node of the DOM element containing the FeatherDS components.
+If you are using Feather DS in a legacy application and want to limit CSS bleed, put this class on the parent node of the DOM element containing the Feather DS components.

 ## Using Components